200-Hour YOga Teacher Training at yoga Soup

 Payment Plans are available.

+A completed application and $500 deposit will secure your spot in the program.
 We have a limited number of scholarship opportunities, including specifically for our BIPOC community.
 Please fill out the scholarship application if you are interested in applying.